jahboukie/antigoldfish/IMPROVEMENTS.md

 Executive Summary
 AGM is an AI‑native tool with Developer Parity: anything the agent does is transparent, reproducible, and verifiable by a human.
 We will lead with an Agent Transparency & Operator Parity layer, then ship code‑aware semantic recall and zero‑trust execution.
 This sequence builds trust first and upgrades recall second.

-Immediate priorities:
+Immediate priorities (memory‑only scope):
 1) Agent Transparency & Operator Parity (trace/dry‑run/journal/receipts)
 2) Code‑aware FAISS/sqlite‑vss hybrid recall
-3) Zero‑Trust, offline‑by‑default execution with auditable trails
+3) Zero‑Trust policy enforcement for memory/index operations (no code execution)
-4) Air‑Gapped Agent Protocol (.agmctx) with integrity signatures
+4) Air‑Gapped Context (.agmctx) with integrity signatures (verify/import)
 5) Context Replay for auditability

 This reframing eliminates the "AI black box" criticism and makes AGM safe and intuitive for both AI agents and experienced developers—supporting the air‑gapped, regulated use cases and the $5k/seat value.